4.1 Faculty Ranks and Titles

 4. Research Professor, Research Associate Professor, and Research Assistant Professor

-The title "research" coupled with the appropriate rank is used to describe faculty members whose primary responsibilities are obtaining research funding, performing research, and providing assistance in directing graduate student thesis projects.
-When remunerated, these positions are funded through grant or contract sources.
-Research faculty may engage in teaching and service by mutual agreement with their department head.
+The title "research" coupled with the appropriate rank is used to describe faculty members whose primary responsibilities are obtaining research funding, performing independent research equivalent to that required for Tenured and Tenure-Track Faculty of equivalent rank (Section 4.1.1), advising or co-advising graduate student research, and whose primary affiliation is Mines.
+Research faculty are expected to develop and maintain a funded research program and may engage in teaching and service by mutual agreement with their department head.
 Research faculty may serve as the co-advisor for graduate students and as the principal investigator on Mines research proposals subject to Mines’ policy and guidelines of the Office of Research Administration and the Vice President for Research and Technology Transfer.
-They may request Graduate Faculty status to serve as the primary advisor to graduate students.
+They may request Graduate Faculty status (see Section 4.3) and, if granted, they can serve as the primary advisor to graduate students.
 Research Faculty are members of the Academic Faculty.

 5. Other Research Related Titles